Visit our Sister Sites:

 Bellflowers got their name for the beautiful clusters of bell-shaped flowers they produce in early summer.
 The stalks produce up to a dozen purple-blue flowers.
 These easy to grow plants bloom in early July, and continue to bloom up to the first frost.
 They are a member of the Campanula flower family.

-Belflowers are hardy perennials, growing up 24" - 30".
-They begin to bloom in the second year.
+Belflowers are hardy perennials, growing 24" - 30".
+The plants begin to bloom in the second year.
 They are at home in rock gardens, and in a variety of garden landscapes.

 Bellflower are grown from seed.
 Directly seed Bellflower into your flower garden after the soil has begun to warm in the spring.